Fumi24/RunesReformed/README.md

 An automatic rune setter for league of legends preseason rune changes, with over 350+ pages.

+# QUICK FIX - Riot Changed something and for now, just check the "delete page" option and uncheck it and it will work like normal

 ## How to use

 [Download here.](https://github.com/Fumi24/RunesReformed/releases/latest)